cybertraining-dsc/su22-reu-380/README.md

 ## What I Learned from the REU:

-After participating in the C4GC program, so far, I've learned:
+After participating in the REU for cybertraining, so far, I have learned:

 * Classes
 * Matplotlib